habi/EAWAG-manuscript/manuscript.md

 ### History

 Cichlid fish in African lakes are a powerful model systems in speciation and adaptive evolutionary radiation research [@doi:10.1038/nrg1316; @doi:10.1098/rspb.2006.3539].
-The functional decoupling of the upper and the lower pharyngeal jaws in cichlid fish is an important evolutionary factor making the cichlids a fish species that was able to adapt to a wide range of environmental factors.
+The functional decoupling of their oral and pharyngeal jaws is hypothesized to be a factor in making cichlids unusually versatile in their feeding and making it possible for making them able to adapt to a wide range of environmental factors.
-Thus it is an important feature of these fishes to study.
+The hypothesis is that the fusion of the lower pharyngeal jaws makes them powerful food processing tools, and this in turn releases the oral jaws from functional constraint.
+The oral jaws no longer need to process prey and can therefore specialize on prey capture.

 The group of Ole Seehausen has studied the evolutionary diversification of cichlid fish radiations in the African Great Lakes since a long time [@doi:10.1098/rspb.2006.3539; @doi:10.1111/nph.13450].
-We aim to improve the 'classification' (or morphological description) of these fishes by better describing their jaws (and skulls).
+We aim to to better understand the functional anatomy of the skulls and jaws in these fishes in order to test the functional decoupling and other hypotheses about what may facilitate exceptionally high rates of morphological evolution.

 The corpus of cichlid fish available is extremely valuable, hence a nondestructive imaging method is paramount for studying these samples.
 Since micro–computed tomography can be regarded as nondestructive method for biological samples, it is a very well suited method for investigating the oral and pharyngeal jaws as well as the skull features of the fished presented in this study.